leotrs/decu/doc/source/quickstart.md

 ```

 We need to specify `"exp"` as this was the `@decu.experiment`-decorated
 method that originally created the result.
+We can close iPython now.

 Here's what you need to know in order to use `decu inspect`:

 + `decu`'s default file names may seem complicated but they are useful when
   inspecting results, as `decu` can know from the file name what script,
-  class, and method that generated a result.
+  class, and method generated a result file.

 ## We're done!